 Award of Credit for Learning Outside Olympic College (Prior Learning Assessment)

 Olympic College recognizes that several bodies provide accreditation for institutions of higher learning.
 To provide social equity, educational effectiveness, and to maximize credit for prior learning and training, Olympic College awards credit as follows.

 Transfer from Accredited Institutions

 Regionally Accredited U.S. Institutions of Higher Education

-OC honors academic credits earned at other regionally accredited institutions and subscribes to statewide policies on transfer of credit among Washington public and private colleges and universities approved by the Joint Transfer Counsel (JTC), the Intercollege Relations Commission (ICRC) and the Articulation and Transfer Council (ATC).
-Courses accepted in transfer must be substantially equivalent in academic level and content to course work offered at OC, except that courses in subjects not offered, such as Chinese language, or courses similar in level and intent but not offered at OC, such as HIST&220, African American History, will be accepted in the general category.
+Olympic College honors academic credits earned at other regionally accredited institutions and subscribes to statewide policies on transfer of credit among Washington public and private colleges and universities approved by the Joint Transfer Counsel, the Intercollege Relations Commission, and the Articulation and Transfer Council.
+Courses accepted in transfer must be substantially equivalent in academic level and content to course work offered at Olympic College, except that courses in subjects not offered, such as Chinese language, or courses similar in level and intent but not offered at Olympic College, such as HIST&220, and African American History, will be accepted in the general category.
 A grade of 2.0 or higher is required in each transferred course, except that up to 20 credits may be transferred with a grade of 1.0 to 1.99.
 English&101 (College Composition) will be accepted only with a grade of 2.0 or higher.
 Courses with a grade below 2.0 may not be used to meet prerequisites.
 Please see the following section on "Procedure for Transcript Evaluation" for additional information.
 Courses identified as non-credit are subject to the "Non-Traditional Learning" section that follows.